At the end of the day, the salary you will get depends on two things: the situation on the employment market, and your negotiation skills.

 Alternatively you can show the employer your paycheck from the last job (if you were earning more in your last job), and say you do not want to downgrade.

 - Never ask for more than 25% extra to their initial offer.
-If the employer is serious with you, their first offer will be at least 80% of the maximum they are willing to pay you.
+If the employer is serious with you, if they really want to hire you, their first offer will be at least 80% of the maximum amount of money they are willing to pay you.

 - Always keep your present situation on your mind.
 If this is the only interview you have had in the last six months, it will be risky to make a counter offer asking 20% more.
 Make a modest offer, or accept what they offer you.
 Once you prove your abilities in job, you can always ask for a raise…